dnanexus/dxfuse/README.md

 DNXa data objects have properties and tags, these are exposed as POSIX extended attributes.
 The package we use for testing is `xattr` which is native on MacOS (OSX), and can be installed with `sudo apt-get install xattr` on Linux.
 Xattrs can be written and removed.
 The examples here use `xattr`, although other tools will work just as well.

-Tags and properties are namespaced.
-For example, if `zebra.txt` is a normal text file with no DNAx tags or properties then `xattr -l` will print out all the tags, properties, and extra attributes that have no POSIX equivalent.
-This is split into three namespaces: _base_, _prop_, and _tag_.
+DNAx tags and properties are prefixed.
+For example, if `zebra.txt` is a text file then `xattr -l` will print out all the tags, properties, and attributes that have no POSIX equivalent.
+These are split into three prefixes _base_, _prop_, and _tag_, all under the `user.` Linux namespace.

+Here `zebra.txt` has no properties or tags.
 ```
 $ xattr -l zebra.txt